duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 end
 ~~~

-* nested factory is usefull if you need different kind of objects
+* nested factory is usefull if you need different kind of objects.
+It is
+  similar to inheritance.
+Note that if you have model `UserWithPosts` nested
+  factory will use parent factory class `User`, not the `UserWithPosts`.
+  You can also define as `parent: :user` attribute

 ~~~
 factory :user_without_profile do